jdavydova/eks-11/README.md

 load balancers
 networking

+#### Solutions from techword:
+First you need to install eksctl command line tool locally.
+See the installation guide here: https://docs.aws.amazon.com/eks/latest/userguide/eksctl.html

+Steps
+🔹 create cluster with 3 EC2 instances and store access configuration to cluster in kubeconfig.my-cluster.yaml file

+	eksctl create cluster --name=my-cluster --nodes=3 --kubeconfig=./kubeconfig.my-cluster.yaml

+ 🔹 create fargate profile in the cluster.
+It will apply for all K8s components in my-app namespace

+	eksctl create fargateprofile \
+	    --cluster my-cluster \
+	    --name my-fargate-profile \
+	    --namespace my-app

+🔹 point kubectl to your cluster - use absolute path to kubeconfigfile

+	export KUBECONFIG={absolute-path}/kubeconfig.my-cluster.yaml

+🔹 validate cluster is accessible and nodes and fargate profile created

+	kubectl get node
+	eksctl get fargateprofile --cluster my-cluster

 🟢 EXERCISE 2: Deploy Mysql and phpmyadmin
 You deploy mysql and phpmyadmin on the EC2 nodes using the same setup as before.